Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Communication.md

 	- Soundwawes, radiowaves, or light signals can be sent through it.

 ---
-### Noise-canceling
+### Noise-cancelling
-- In the context of analog signals
+- In the context of analogue signals
 	- **Amplification**
 		- Boosting the signal strength using amplifiers to minimize the impact of noise during transmission.
 	- **Analog Filtering**